As Part of the Words Project, the Festival presents 19th Century Brattleboro author, Mary Wilkins Freeman.

 Thursday, October 17, 7 PM, Brent Kendrick, author of “Infant Sphinx: The Collected Letters of Mary Wilkins Freeman,” and Christopher Benfey, author of the forthcoming book If: The Untold Story of Kipling’s American Years.
 A 1.5 hour talk and discussion of these two famous authors who both lived in Brattleboro area for a short time and knew one another.

 Mary E Wilkins Freeman Exhibit, installation September-October: Letters (facsimiles), Photos, Books and other artifacts connected to Mary E. Wilkins Freeman.
-Brooks Memorial Library.
+Brooks Memorial Library and other locations downtown—check back for list.